Louisiana LPN Licensing Guide

 During the online application process, applicants for licensure by endorsement must:

 Applicants must also request regulatory agencies to send verifications of LPN licensure.
 They must utilize the Nursys online LPN licensure verification system for all states that participate.
-If a State BON doesn’t participate in Nursys, applicants must send the BON a Verification of Nursing License form to complete and send directly to LSBN.
-Applicants must request verification of LPN licensure from:
+If a State BON doesn’t participate in Nursys, applicants must contact that BON directly to request that verification of LPN licensure be sent to the LSBPNE.
+Applicants are responsible for obtaining verification from:

-Once an applicant starts an application for licensure by endorsement, all fees, forms, and other required documentation must be submitted within one year, or they may be denied licensure.
-Questions about Louisiana nursing license endorsements may be sent to [email protected].
+Once an application for licensure by endorsement is started, all required fees, forms, and documentation must be submitted within one year, or the applicant may be denied licensure.

 Licensure by Exam